Skip to content

 \W

-Matches any character that does not represent a word.
+Corresponds to any character not representing a word.
 Equivalent to "[^A-Za-z0-9_]".

 \num

-Matches num, where num is a positive integer.
+Corresponds to num, where num is a positive integer.
 Refers to stored matches.
-For example, "(.)\1" matches two consecutive identical characters.
+For example, "(.)\1" corresponds to two consecutive identical characters.

 \n

-Matches n, where n is an octal escape value.
-Octal escape values must consist of 1, 2, or 3 digits.
-For example, "\11" and "\011" both match a tab character. "\0011" is equivalent to "\001" & "1".
+Corresponds to n, where n is an octal escapement value.
+Octal escape values must contain 1, 2 or 3 digits.
+For example, "\11" and "\011" both correspond to a tab character. "\0011" is equivalent to "\001" & "1".
 Octal escape values must not exceed 256.
-If they do, only the first two digits are taken into account in the expression.
+If this were the case, only the first two digits would be taken into account in the expression.
 Allows ASCII codes to be used in regular expressions.

 \xn

 Corresponds to n, where n is a hexadecimal escape value.
-Hexadecimal escape values must consist of exactly two digits.
+Hexadecimal escape values must contain two digits.
 For example, "\x41" corresponds to "A". "\x041" is equivalent to "\x04" & "1".
-Allows the use of ASCII codes in regular expressions.
+Allows ASCII codes to be used in regular expressions.

-An element in a pattern may appear once or multiple times.
-Let’s look at a few examples involving the \d symbol, which represents a single digit:
+An element in a model can be present in 1 or more copies.
+Let's look at a few examples involving the symbol \d which represents 1 digit :

 meaning